List of addresses to the Oireachtas

+Joe Biden, the US President, addressing a joint sitting in 2023.
+Seán Ó Fearghaíl, the Ceann Comhairle, presides, with Jerry Buttimer, the Cathaoirleach, seated to the left.

+Micheál Martin, the Taoiseach, responds to the 2022 address by Ursula von der Leyen, the President of the European Commission.
+Senators occupy the usually empty seats in front of the front bench.

 Several distinguished leaders have addressed a joint session of Dáil Éireann and Seanad Éireann, the two houses of the Oireachtas or parliament of Ireland.
 The President of Ireland is entitled to make such an address under Article 13.7.1° of the Constitution.
 Tim Healy, the first Governor-General of the Irish Free State, made addresses in 1922 and 1923 modelled on the British speech from the throne.
 Several foreign leaders have been honoured with an invitation to address the Oireachtas, typically during a state visit.
 The Official Report of Dáil and Seanad proceedings takes special care when recording such events and the transcript of speeches may be supplemented with description of ancillary actions.
 A few leaders have also addressed Dáil Éireann sitting alone; those are also listed below.
 The standing orders of Seanad Éireann more readily allow addresses by non-members: see the list of addresses to Seanad Éireann.